What happens if you've overpaid a Centrelink debt

 If we contact you about a refund

-From late October 2025, we’re contacting some people who’ve overpaid their debt and did not have their refunds processed properly.
+From late October 2025, we started contacting some people who’ve overpaid their debt and did not have their refunds processed properly.
+This was due to an error we made.

-We’ll contact you by phone and letters to give you details of your refund and discuss next steps.
+We’ll call or write to you to give you details of your refund and discuss next steps.
 We may need to confirm your bank details as part of this process.

-If you’re one of these customers, we won’t use these refunds to repay other Centrelink debts, unless you ask us to.
+If you’re affected, we won’t use these refunds to repay other Centrelink debts, unless you ask us to do so.

-If you received a call or letter about this and want to discuss it further, you can call us on the Debt Remediation line.
+If we’ve called or written to you about this and you want to discuss it further, you can call us on the Debt Remediation line.

 Contact numbers available on this page.